jieunsys/webtail/README.md

 - This is an application that allows you to print a server's logfile from a web browser like tail -f

-- execute run.sh = nohup java -jar webtail.jar -Dspring.profiles.active=dev -Dlogfile.path=c:/tmp/tmp.log -Dwebsocket.url=ws://localhost:8070/webtail1 -Dwebsocket.handler=/webtail1
+- execute run.sh = nohup java -jar webtail-0.0.1-SNAPSHOT.jar -Dspring.profiles.active=dev -Dlogfile.path=c:/tmp/tmp.log -Dwebsocket.url=ws://localhost:8070/webtail1 -Dwebsocket.handler=/webtail1

 - logfile.path = The full pathname of the log file you want to tailing